 I have always hated “Biggest Loser” style contests, and yet they remain one of the most-requested wellness campaigns.
 To be clear, this is what we are trying to replicate in the name of health:

-In early 2010, Kai Hibbard, a contestant on the third season referred to the show as a “fat-shaming disaster” and said that her family and friends staged an intervention because they were concerned about her health before the season three finale.
-She reported that she developed an eating disorder after the first three months on the ranch and was eating about 1,000 calories a day while working out for between five to eight hours a day.
-She has reported that she was told things like “You’re going to die before your children grow up” and “We’ve picked out your fat-person coffin.”
+In early 2010, Kai Hibbard, a contestant on the third season, referred to the show as a “fat-shaming disaster” and said that her family and friends staged an intervention because they were concerned about her health before the season three finale.
+She reported that she developed an eating disorder after three months on the ranch and was eating about 1,000 calories a day while working out for between five to eight hours a day.
+She has reported that she was told things like, “You’re going to die before your children grow up” and “We’ve picked out your fat-person coffin.”
 Furthermore, she reported that a trainer told her not to drink the electrolyte-balancing liquids prescribed by an on-site doctor.
-She also said that one production assistant encouraged another participant to take up smoking to help her lose weight.
+She also said that one production assistant encouraged another participant to smoke to help her lose weight.

 Another contestant on the second season, Mark Yesitis, stated that he lost 17 lbs of water weight before the final weigh-in and described himself as being “probably near death.”
 He also blamed his gallbladder removal following the show on the rapid weight loss.

 Lezlye Donahue, a contestant on the fourth season, claimed that 12 contestants were kept in one room of a psychiatric hospital with no air conditioning or working toilets during her season and that she was forced to gain 40 lbs because she was not “fat enough” before she could appear on the show.
 She said that her daily food intake consisted of seven asparagus spears and three ounces of turkey.
 She asserted that she has since gained all of the weight back, lost her job, developed depression, and has extensive medical bills from the physical effects of being on the show.